What is a Christian Science nurse and what do they do?

 An Advance Health Care Directive is a legal written statement that sets out guidelines that you wish followed for your health care.
 It specifies another adult to make health care decisions for you in case you are unable to do so, and enables you to define the care and treatment you wish to have if you become incapacitated and unable to communicate your desires.
 There are several terms that are similar in purpose such as living will, personal directive, advance directive or health care proxy.

-Here is a pointer to an Advance Care Planning Guide written with a focus on the New Hampshire forms and guidelines:
+Here is a link to an Advance Care Planning Guide written with a focus on the New Hampshire forms and guidelines:

 This document was not developed specifically for Christian Scientists and therefore reflects a traditional medical perspective.
 You may want to specify that steps be taken and other steps not be taken.
 To develop a statement that fits your wishes and needs, we highly recommend that you contact a lawyer to guide and direct you.